MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/mfa-connect-to-exchange-online-powershell.md

 localization_priority: Normal
 ms.assetid: 04dae4ce-34a7-49c5-bf75-11e72452e04a
 search.appverid: MET150
-description: "Learn how to connect to Exchange Online PowerShell by using multi-factor authentication (MFA)."
+description: "Admins can learn how to use the older Exchange Online Remote PowerShell Module to connect to Security & Compliance Center PowerShell for multi-factor authentication (MFA) or federated authentication."
 ---

-# Connect to Exchange Online PowerShell using multi-factor authentication
+# MFA - Connect to Exchange Online PowerShell using the old module

 > [!NOTE]
-> We recommend that you use the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell using MFA.
-For instructions, see [Use the Exchange Online PowerShell V2 module](exchange-online-powershell-v2.md).
+> The older Exchange Online Remote PowerShell Module that's described in this topic will eventually be retired.
+The Exchange Online PowerShell V2 module (EXO V2 module) supports MFA, so we suggest using it instead.
+For instructions, see [Connect to Exchange Online PowerShell](connect-to-exchange-online-powershell.md).

 If you want to use multi-factor authentication (MFA) to connect to Exchange Online PowerShell, you can't use the instructions at [Connect to Exchange Online PowerShell](connect-to-exchange-online-powershell.md) to use remote PowerShell to connect to Exchange Online.
 MFA requires you to install the Exchange Online Remote PowerShell Module, and use the **Connect-EXOPSSession** cmdlet to connect.